 - Flexible two-phase schedule to minimize “Zoom” fatigue

 This year, PAS 2021 Virtual will be delivered in two phases.

 Accreditation and Credit Designation Statements

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Baylor College of Medicine and American Pediatric Society and Society for Pediatric Research.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Baylor College of Medicine and the American Pediatric Society and Society for Pediatric Research.
 Baylor College of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 More details to come in April 2021.

 Successful completion of this CME activity, which includes participation in the activity and individual assessment of and feedback to the learner, enables the learner to earn up to 10.0 MOC points in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.
 It is the CME activity provider’s responsibility to submit learner completion information to ACCME for the purpose of granting ABP MOC credit.”